Fractional weighted Sobolev spaces associated to the Riesz fractional gradient

-The following proposition collect some of the most important facts about those operators. \begin{Prop} Let $s\in (0,1)$, $u\in C_c^\infty(\R^n)$ and $v\in C_c^\infty(\R^n;\R^n)$. \begin{itemize} \item The Fourier transform of $\nabla^su$ is and the Fourier transform of $\operatorname{div}^su$ is \item The following fractional integration by parts formula holds: \item We have the following fractional theorem of calculus: where $\mathcal{R}$ is the Riesz transform. \end{itemize} \end{Prop} For a complete detailed proofs of these facts and a complete exposition on the fractional setting we refer to \cite{ShiehSpector2015}.\\
+The following proposition collect some of the most important facts about those operators. \begin{Prop} Let $s\in (0,1)$, $u\in C_c^\infty(\R^n)$ and $v\in C_c^\infty(\R^n;\R^n)$. \begin{itemize} \item The Fourier transform of $\nabla^su$ is and the Fourier transform of $\operatorname{div}^su$ is \item The following fractional integration by parts formula holds: \item We have the following fractional theorem of calculus: where $\mathcal{R}$ is the Riesz transform, defined as a Fourier multiplier with symbol $-i\frac{\xi}{|\xi|}$. \end{itemize} \end{Prop} For detailed proofs of these facts and a complete exposition on the fractional setting we refer to \cite{ShiehSpector2015}.\\